The Zenith v30.0

 Section 18.5

-Scientific Integrity Upgrades — v26.4
+Scientific Integrity Upgrades — v30.0 GOLD

 The following changes were implemented to harden the scientific accuracy and research reproducibility of the Zenith platform.
 All decisions are grounded in peer-reviewed literature.